This page will help you understand Idaho alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 A conviction for unlawfully dealing with a minor can hurt a person’s chance of entering certain careers.
 For example, being a teacher, lawyer, law enforcement officer, social worker, and so on.

 Retailers may not sell alcohol on Sunday, Memorial Day, Thanksgiving and Christmas.
 Localities may permit liquor sales on Sunday, Memorial Day and Thanksgiving.
 However, they may not permit it on Christmas.
 On the other hand, Idaho drinking laws permit the sale of alcohol on election days.

-Franklin and Madison counties prohibit the sale of alcohol by the drink.
+Note that Franklin and Madison counties prohibit the sale of alcohol by the drink.

 The penalty for a first offense is a $1,000 fine and one-year license suspension.
 For a second offense, it’s 30 days in jail, and/or $2,000 fine.
 The license suspension increases to two years.
-A third conviction carries 60 days in jail and/or a $3,000 fine.
+Another conviction carries 60 days in jail and/or a $3,000 fine.
 The license suspension is for two years.
 The court may also require the perpetrator to have an alcohol assessment and undergo alcohol abuse treatment.

 It’s illegal for consumers to bring their own alcohol into a alcohol licensed business such as a restaurant.